-Remember that beautiful cookbook I featured a few months ago, Delicious Probiotic Drinks by Julia Mueller of The Roasted Root?
-Well, the lovely Julia has only gone and done it again, with her new book, Let Them Eat Kale!
+The lovely Julia of The Roasted Root has only gone and done it again, with her new book, Let Them Eat Kale!
 Which is pretty much the best cookbook title ever, by the way.
-I’m already envisioning a whole series of books titled with kale-based puns (I’m thinking ‘Have Your Kale and Eat It’ will be next, perhaps followed by ‘That Takes The Kale’ and maybe ‘I Love You Like a Fat Kid Loves Kale’).
+I’m already envisioning a whole series of books titled with kale-based puns (I’m thinking ‘Have Your Kale and Eat It’ will be next, perhaps followed by 'That Takes The Kale' and maybe 'I Love You Like a Fat Kid Loves Kale').

-Anyway, since I love you guys so much, and Julia loves you all too, we thought it was only fair that we let one of you take home your very own copy!
-And she’s even generously allowing me to share one of the recipes from the book for you today.
+Anyway, since I love you guys so much, and Julia loves you all too, she’s generously allowing me to share one of the recipes from the book for you today.

 Here’s a small confession: this was the first time I’d ever cooked with kale (I know, scandalous).
 It’s pretty much the trendiest superfood there is these days, but it seems to be less prevalent in the UK than in the US, so it’s just not something I’ve ever thought to try.
 Let’s be honest, superfoods aren’t always the tastiest thing on the planet.
 But, considering the fact that kale is absolutely packed (and I mean packed) with vitamins K, A and C, along with many, many other good things, I welcomed the opportunity to give it a go.